mvcisback/lstar/README.md

 > The number of 1's in the word is a multiple of 4.

-## Membership Queries
+## Label Queries

-We start by defining the membership query function.
+We start by defining the label query function.

 **Note** that this implementation of `lstar` assumes that this function is either cheap (`O(1)`-ish) to call or is memoized.